FarhanShares/covid-19-vaccination/README.md

 - **BatchUpdateToVaccinatedStatus**: Updates user statuses to vaccinated after their scheduled appointment.
 Handles status updates in bulk for efficiency.
 - **StoreUserJob**: The only single-user job (could’ve been batched, but I wanted to showcase diversity in handling different cases).

-If you want to see the app in action, run `sail up -d` and then `sail php artisan app:init`.
-This will seed 5000 users.
+If you want to see the app in action, install the app and then run `sail php artisan app:init` - this will seed 5000 users and 20 vaccine centers.
 Then, tweak the schedules to shorter intervals (e.g., every 10 seconds) for faster testing.
 You may connect TablePlus or similar DB Management Tools to see DB Records.
 Notifications will show up in Mailpit at [localhost:8025](http://localhost:8025).

 ## Implementing Notification by SMS
 Most of the SMS notification setup is already in place.
 Since we're using **Laravel Notification**, I integrated **Twilio**.
 The `User` model has the `routeNotificationForTwilio()` method, which utilizes `country_code` and `phone_number` columns—so make sure those fields are in the database.

 For single-country users (like Bangladeshi users), we can hardcode the `country_code`.
 Then, just add the **Twilio** credentials in the `.env` file and update the `via` method like this: